 Jolanda's passion for youth development blossomed through her studies at Tufts University where she explored the impact of social and cultural identity on the academic success of Black and Latino young men.
 Her findings inspired her to design a course called “Ethnic Minds” that she was invited to teach at UC Berkeley through the Level Playing Field Institute’s SMASH Academy following her graduation in 2006.
 Since then, Jolanda has spent nearly a decade in direct service roles at the West End House Boys & Girls Club in Boston, where she designed the program, M.E.M.O.(Molding Educators Through Mentorship Opportunities); HarlemRBI; exalt from 2008-2010; and CASES (the Center for Alternative Sentencing and Employment Services).
 Since returning to exalt in 2012, Jolanda piloted the organization’s current performance evaluation processes and helped to increase program outcomes and retention.
 In 2014, Jolanda became the Director of Programs and Evaluation which positioned her to use leadership and youth development experiences to continue to strengthen the organization’s data and evaluation systems, improve program fidelity, and ultimately expand exalt’s mission, impact, and reach by making their progressive model accessible to young people at all stages of justice involvement.
-Jolanda holds a Masters Degree in Business Analytics from New York University Stern School of Business and degrees in Clinical Psychology and Music Theory from Tufts University.
+Jolanda holds a Masters of Science in Business Analytics from New York University Leonard N. Stern School of Business and Bachelors degrees in Clinical Psychology and Music Theory from Tufts University.